samglover/client-power-tools/readme.txt

 = I'm getting a warning that says my website is not using SSL (HTTPS).
 Should I be worried? =

 You can use Client Power Tools even if your website does not have an SSL certificate, but you should probably get one.
-For more information, see the [Securing WordPress for Client Power Tools](https://clientpowertools.com/security/) resource.
+For more information, see the [Securing WordPress for Client Power Tools](https://clientpowertools.com/security/) resource page.

 = Where is my client dashboard?
 Where is my knowledge base? =

 You can find your client dashboard by checking your Client Power Tools settings page.
 In your WordPress dashboard, go to **Client Power Tools** / **Settings** and look for the **Client Dashboard Page** and "Knowledge Base Page" selection fields.
 There will be a link to your current pages, as well.

 You should probably add your client dashboard to your website navigation menu so it is easy for clients to find.
 You may want to add your knowledge base, as well, if you want clients to be able to find it without going to their dashboard first.
+If you need help with this, see the [documentation](https://clientpowertools.com/documentation/).

 = How do I add pages to my knowledge base? =